MBravoS/scicm/README.md

-# scicm: Science Colour Maps
+# SciCM: Scientific Colour Maps

 [![Github release](https://img.shields.io/github/release/MBravoS/scicm.svg?label=tag&colorB=54ebff)](https://github.com/MBravoS/scicm/releases) [![PyPI version](https://img.shields.io/pypi/v/scicm.svg?colorB=ff0080)](https://pypi.python.org/pypi/scicm)

-**scicm** is a small package containing several colour maps, aimed at filling gaps in the availability of good (i.e. perceptually linear) in both [matplotlib](https://matplotlib.org/stable/tutorials/colors/colormaps.html) and in other available packages (like [cmocean](https://github.com/matplotlib/cmocean) and [CMasher](https://github.com/1313e/CMasher)).
-All colour maps in this package have been created using [viscm](https://github.com/matplotlib/viscm).
-The full viscm visualisations are available in the [viscm_files/visualisation_samples](https://github.com/MBravoS/scicm/tree/master/viscm_files/visualisation_samples) folder of this repository.
+**_SciCM_** is a small package containing several colour maps, aimed at filling gaps in the availability of good (i.e. perceptually linear) in both [_matplotlib_](https://matplotlib.org/stable/tutorials/colors/colormaps.html) and in other available packages (like [_cmocean_](https://github.com/matplotlib/cmocean) and [CMasher](https://github.com/1313e/CMasher)).
+All colour maps in this package have been created using [_viscm_](https://github.com/matplotlib/viscm).
+The full _viscm_ visualisations are available in the [viscm_files/visualisation_samples](https://github.com/MBravoS/scicm/tree/master/viscm_files/visualisation_samples) folder of this repository.
 Also included are utilities for colour map manipulation.

 ### Installation and use
 The package is available for installation using pip: